-The CRT Forward Tracking Project identifies, tracks, and analyzes local, state, and federal activity aimed at restricting the ability to speak truthfully about race, racism, and systemic racism through a campaign to reject Critical Race Theory (CRT).
-The Tracking Project analyzes how this anti-CRT activity, at all levels of government, attempts to limit truth telling within K-12 education, private businesses, non-profits, state and federal government agencies, and higher education.
-The Tracking Project goes beyond a focus on state and federal legislation by also including local government activity and non-legislative actions such as regulations, executive directives, and attorney general opinions.
-The Tracking Project thus provides a comprehensive examination of anti-CRT activity limiting teaching, curricula, trainings, access to certain texts and books, and policy alterations.
+Launched in 2021, CRT Forward, an initiative of the Critical Race Studies Program at UCLA School of Law, is dedicated to utilizing data, policy, and legal analysis to support and advance an accurate representation of Critical Race Theory (CRT).
+The Tracking Project, CRT Forward’s flagship initiative, identifies, tracks, and analyzes local, state, and federal measures aimed at restricting the ability to speak truthfully about race, racism, and systemic racism through a campaign to reject CRT.
+The Tracking Project analyzes how these anti-CRT measures, at all levels of government, attempt to limit truth telling within K-12 education, private businesses, non-profits, state and federal government agencies, and higher education.
+The Tracking Project goes beyond a focus on state and federal legislation by also including local government measures and non-legislative actions such as regulations, executive directives, and attorney general opinions.
+The Tracking Project thus provides a comprehensive examination of anti-CRT measures limiting teaching, curricula, trainings, access to certain texts and books, and policy alterations.

 Our goals include:

-- Identifying, tracking, and analyzing anti-CRT activity data to assist advocates, journalists, litigators, and academics in developing a comprehensive analysis of anti-CRT activity
+- Identifying, tracking, and analyzing anti-CRT measure data to assist advocates, journalists, litigators, and academics in developing a comprehensive analysis of anti-CRT measures

-- Tracking any patterns, templates, or repeating features of anti-CRT activity
+- Tracking any patterns, templates, or repeating features of anti-CRT measures

-- Investigating the pathways and methods through which anti-CRT activity has spread
+- Investigating the pathways and methods through which anti-CRT measures have spread

 Shortly after the summer of 2020 and the massive public response to the murder of George Floyd, public concern focused on how existing practices and procedures may have been reproducing or entrenching racial inequality.
 Questions of structural racism and the demand for attention to equality featured prominently in public discourse and led to some of the most widespread public mobilizations since the civil rights era of the 1960s.
 In the context of the COVID-19 pandemic, and hotly contested national elections, government agencies, educators and private businesses launched initiatives grounded in antiracism.
 Some resisted these initiatives and sought to deflect these demands for reform and commitments to antiracism.
 Conservative media outlets denounced what they characterized as “extremist” critiques of racism, labeling anti-racist critiques as racist themselves.
 Activists published articles and appeared in numerous outlets denouncing CRT as embodying anti-racist analysis and urged the government to act against the promulgation of these ideas.